A Letter From Our Founder

 OUR PHILANTHROPIC THEME: DIVERSITY, INCLUSION & EQUITY

-Our focus for 2017 is diversity, inclusion and equity.
-In addition to each team member's individual charitable contributions to increasing diversity and inclusion in the workforce, as a company we are embarking on a nonprofit research project called Project Ascendance.
+Our principle drive is to improve diversity, inclusion and equity in every place we visit.
+In addition to each team member’s individual charitable contributions to increasing diversity and inclusion in the workforce, as a company we are embarking on a nonprofit research project called Project Ascendance.